Miho-Totsuka/Cancer-Genomics-Analysis-with-R/README.md

 The SETD2 mutations were spread across different positions of the protein rather than being concentrated at one clear hotspot.

 Not many patients appeared to have mutations at exactly the same position.
-I also noticed mutations around important regions of the protein, including around the SET domain.
+I observed mutations in and around important regions of the protein, including the SET domain.

 This was interesting because the SET domain is important for SETD2's methyltransferase function.